See also text editors, LaTeX , citation management, scientific computation workflow, plain text blogging, academic

 Write your own filters

 The scripting API includes Haskell, and an embedded lua interpreter, SDKs for other languages, and a free massage voucher probably.
-The intermediate representation can be serialised to JSON so you can use any language that handles JSON, if you are especially passionate about some other language, e.g. python.
+The intermediate representation can be serialised to JSON so you can use any language that handles JSON, if you are especially passionate about some other language, e.g. python, or any text data processing trick.

 Pandoc’s reStructuredText reader exists but is not great.
 One option is to go via HTML, e.g.

 rst2html.py --math-output=MathJax document.rst | pandoc -f html -t markdown -